Skip to content

 Preparation

-Preparations are created automatically by Kokumi whenever a Recipe changes.
+Preparations are created automatically by Kokumi whenever an Order changes.
 You never create them directly.

-A Preparation is the output of rendering a Recipe at a specific point in time.
+A Preparation is the output of rendering an Order at a specific point in time.
 It contains:

-• A reference to the parent Recipe and the exact source revision used
+• A reference to the parent Order and the exact source revision used

 • An OCI artifact digest (stored in the in-cluster OCI registry)